kkd26/DroneProject/README.md

 docker run -it --rm --network host mbyzhang/alpha
 ```

-To start the development server for the WebGUI, run
+To start the development server for the web app, run

 ```
 cd web-app